 Respectful Relationships supports schools to promote and model respect, positive attitudes and behaviours.
 It teaches our children how to build healthy relationships, resilience and confidence.
 Topics include: Emotional Literacy, Personal Strengths, Positive Coping, Problem Solving, Stress Management, Help-Seeking, Gender and Identity and Positive Gender Relations.

 CASEAOur teachers in the Junior Learning Community utilise the Early Action Behaviour Strategies that are part of the Royal Children’s Hospital CASEA Program.
 The CASEA program has been designed to assist schools and families to support primary school-aged children with their social, emotional and behavioural development.
 It aims to enhance skills in understanding and expressing feelings, as well as getting along with others.

 BREAKFAST CLUBGlenroy Central Primary School is one of the 500 schools in the state that have been provided with a Breakfast Club.
 This means supplies of food are delivered to us each term from ‘The Food Bank”.
-The Breakfast Club runs every morning at 8.30am in the gym foyer near the canteen.
-It is free and available for students.
+The Breakfast Club runs every morning from 8.30 - 8:50am in the gym foyer near the canteen.
+It is free and available for all students.
 This is a fantastic addition to our school and helps us to ensure that all of our students start the day with a good breakfast and are ready to learn!